Non-perturbative Lee-Wick gauge theory: Towards Confinement and RGE with strong couplings

 The main motivation for this work is to present a completely new approach that can help the formulation of a consistent theory of quantum gravity in the UV limit.
-Indeed, in this work, we will apply the condition derived in \cite{Nishijima:1993fq,Nishijima:1995ie,Chaichian:2000sf,Chaichian:2005vt,Nishijima:2007ry} ( via reducing it to the case of the Kugo--Ojima criterion \cite{Kugo:1979gm} ) to non-local non-Abelian Lee-Wick gauge theories without including fermions, following similar approach as studied in the case of ghost-free infinite-derivative non-local Yang-Mills \cite{Frasca:2021iip}.
-This uses the form of exact solutions of the background using elliptical functions and the technique has been successfully applied to calculate non-perturbative local theory phenomenology: hadronic contribution of muon (g-2)$_{\mu}$ \cite{Frasca:2021yuu} and tunneling of the false vacuum \cite{Frasca:2022kfy,Calcagni:2022tls} We will get several clues pointing out to a confined non-Abelian Lee-Wick gauge theory with no fermions is confining in 4-D, besides having a mass gap coming from the derived correlation functions.
-This occurs purely because of the fact that confinement arises due to the BRST invariance of the theory and the asymptotic freedom of the theory, as well as the existence of a mass gap.
-We show that the Lee-Wick higher-derivative operators defined in the UV yields finite contributions also in the IR-limit and provide a proof of confinement, granted by the absence of the Landau pole.
+Indeed, in this work, we will apply the conditions of confinement derived in \cite{Nishijima:1993fq,Nishijima:1995ie,Chaichian:2000sf,Chaichian:2005vt,Nishijima:2007ry} ( via reducing it to the case of the Kugo--Ojima criterion \cite{Kugo:1979gm} ) to non-local non-Abelian Lee--Wick gauge theories without including fermions, following similar approach as studied in the case of ghost-free infinite-derivative non-local Yang-Mills \cite{Frasca:2021iip}.
+This uses the form of exact solutions of the background using elliptical functions and the technique has been successfully applied to calculate non-perturbative local theory phenomenology: Hadronic contribution of muon (g-2)$_{\mu}$ \cite{Frasca:2021yuu} and tunneling of the false vacuum \cite{Frasca:2022kfy,Calcagni:2022tls} We will get several clues pointing out to a confined non-Abelian Lee-Wick gauge theory in 4-D and a mass gap is obtained.
+We show that the Lee--Wick higher-derivative operators defined in the UV yields finite contributions also in the IR-limit and provide clues towards a proof of confinement, granted by the absence of the Landau pole.
 We emphasize that, also in the Lee-Wick case, it is the non-Abelian nature of the theory that supports confinement and not the higher-order derivatives due to the Lee-Wick model.
 Lee-wick quantum field theory, which serves as toy model scenario for Stelle's theory of quantum gravity, also carries the pathological ghosts and in this paper we show that in the strongly-coupled limit the theory acquires a mass gap and possibly the Lee-Wick ghosts gets confined and do not appear as propagating degrees of freedom in the theory.\footnote{ Generic complex ghosts were also shown to be confined recently in Ref. \cite{Frasca:2022gdz}}

 These results can be framed in the recent reformulation of the Lee-Wick theory in perturbative regime, due to Anselmi and Piva, where unphysical degrees of freedom are seen to not propagate \cite{Anselmi:2017yux,Anselmi:2017lia}.
 We show that the same conclusions can be reached in the non-perturbative case when the IR limit is considered.